giesselmann/STRique/docs/examples/intro.md

 ```

 Please note that changes made to the Docker filesystem are not persistent and will be lost after exiting the container.
 Make sure to write the output to a file on the host.

+## Output

+The output of STRique is a tsv file with repeat counts per read covering at least one region specified in the repeat config file.
+Reads are reported as soon as they overlap one of the regions, even if the repeat detection was not successful or not reliable.
+It is therefore suggested to filter the raw output.

+In a first step reads with zero repeat count can be discarded, this happens for instance, if prefix and suffix sequence are found in the wrong order in the raw signal.
+Secondly it is reasonable to further filter for the signal alignment scores **score_prefix** and **score_suffix**.
+These are indicators for the quality of the prefix and suffix mappings and have strong impact on the subsequent repeat counting.
+For the c9orf72 and FMR1 samples tested in our publication, a threshold of 4.0 was chosen.
+This value might change for other targets and configurations and is in general a tradeoff between number of evaluated repeats and their quality.